Messi sets up PSG comeback win marred by Neymar injury

 "That's life," Neymar said on Instagram.
 "I'll be back better and stronger."

-The result sees Saint-Etienne slip to the foot of the table, behind Metz on goal difference.
+The result means Saint-Etienne slip to the foot of the table, behind Metz on goal difference.

 Rennes replaced Nice in second as Gaetan Laborde and Jeremy Doku, making his first start since August after injury, struck late away to Lorient.